deadlyvipers/dojo_rules/dojo_rules.md

-Dojo Rules
+dojo Rules
 ==========
 * Always be on time
 * Always take off your shoes
-* Keep the Dojo tidy
+* Keep the dojo tidy
 * Never bring live blades on the tatami
 * Respect your opponents
 * Most Sensei's should be respected
-* no Coffee in the Dojo
+* no coffee in the Dojo